A Gentle Introduction to Stream Processing

 Then they grew in two branches.

 The second branch is called Complex Event Processing.
-These frameworks supported query languages ( such as now we have with Streaming SQL) and concerned with doing efficent maching of events against given queries, but often run on 1–2 nodes.
+These frameworks supported query languages ( such as now we have with Streaming SQL) and concerned with doing efficient matching of events against given queries, but often run on 1–2 nodes.
 Among examples are ODE, SASE, Esper, Cayuga, and Siddhi.
 These architectures focused on efficient streaming algorithms.

-In last five years, these two branches have merged.
-I have discussed this in detail in a earlier post.
+In the last five years, these two branches have merged.
+I have discussed this in detail in an earlier post.